Healthy Homes Assessment Highbury

 Draught Stopping Highbury

-If a draught is perceived as a result of gaps or holes that it requirements to be closed.
+If a draft can be noticed from gaps that are not adequate or holes that it requirements to be sealed.

-What are unreasonable gaps or holes?
+What are the most unreasonable gaps or holes?

-See the full details for the Healthy Homes draught stopping requirements.
+See the full details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections